ESC

 Environment

-overexploitation of certain fish and other marine species, coastal sand, and forest resources; pollution of freshwater lenses and coastal waters from improper disposal of chemicals
+overfishing; damage to forest resources; pollution of freshwater and coastal waters from improper disposal of chemicals

 World Factbook Assistant